vuejs/vuepress/packages/docs/docs/guide/frontmatter.md

 Between these triple-dashed lines, you can set predefined variables (see [below](#predefined-variables) for a reference), or even create custom ones of your own.
 These variables will then be available to you through the  <code>[$frontmatter](./global-computed.md#frontmatter)</code> variable.

-Here's an example of how you could use it in your markdown file:
+Here’s an example of how you could use it in your Markdown file:

 ```markdown
 ---